icopy-site/awesome/docs/awesome/awesome-browser-extensions-for-github.md

 Installs: 10000 | Stars: 1019 | Last update: 22 Feb 2018

+GitHub provides a page that only shows diffs with a .diff at the end of the URL of the pull request.
+This browser extension makes it easier to view csv diffs by using daff on that page.

+Installs: n/a | Stars: n/a | Last update: n/a

 Code folding - the ability to selectively hide and display sections of a code - is an invaluable feature in many text editors and IDEs.
 Now, developers can utilize that same style code-folding while poring over source code on the web in GitHub.
 Works for any type of indentation- spaces or tabs.

 Installs: 2173 | Stars: 227 | Last update: 10 Apr 2019